Projector: Solar camera

-Known equally, though later, as a solar enlarger, the solar camera is a photographic application of the solar microscope and an ancestor of the darkroom enlarger, and was used, mostly by portrait photographers and as an aid to portrait artists, in the mid-to-late 19th century to make photographic enlargements from negatives using the Sun as a light source powerful enough to expose the then available low-sensitivity photographic materials.
+Known equally, though later, as a solar enlarger, the solar camera is a photographic application of the solar microscope, and an ancestor of the darkroom enlarger.
+It was used mostly by portrait photographers and as an aid to portrait artists in the mid-to-late 19th century to make photographic enlargements from negatives using the Sun as a light source powerful enough to expose the then available low-sensitivity photographic materials.
 It was superseded in the 1880s when other light sources, including the incandescent bulb, were developed for the darkroom enlarger and materials became ever more photo-sensitive.

 20th century to present day

 In the early and middle parts of the 20th century, low-cost opaque projectors were produced and marketed as a toy for children.
 The light source in early opaque projectors was often limelight, with incandescent light bulbs and halogen lamps taking over later.
-Episcopes are still marketed as artists’ enlargement tools to allow images to be traced on surfaces such as prepared canvas.
+Episcopes are still marketed as artists' enlargement tools to allow images to be traced on surfaces such as prepared canvas.

 In the late 1950s and early 1960s, overhead projectors began to be widely used in schools and businesses.
 The first overhead projector was used for police identification work.
 It used a celluloid roll over a 9-inch stage allowing facial characteristics to be rolled across the stage.
 The United States military in 1940 was the first to use it in quantity for training.

 From the 1950s to the 1990s slide projectors for 35 mm photographic positive film slides were common for presentations and as a form of entertainment; family members and friends would occasionally gather to view slideshows, typically of vacation travels.

-Complex Multi-image shows of the 1970s to 1990s, purposed usually for marketing, promotion or community service or artistic displays, used 35mm and 46mm transparency slides (diapositives) projected by single or multiple slide projectors onto one or more screens in synchronization with an audio voice-over and/or music track controlled by a pulsed-signal tape or cassette.
+Complex Multi-image shows of the 1970s to 1990s, purposed usually for marketing, promotion, or community service or artistic displays, used 35mm and 46mm transparency slides (diapositives) projected by single or multiple slide projectors onto one or more screens in synchronization with an audio voice-over and/or music track controlled by a pulsed-signal tape or cassette.
 Multi-image productions are also known as multi-image slide presentations, slide shows and diaporamas and are a specific form of multimedia or audio-visual production.